 Annual 1391 Reporting

 Contractors on Federal-aid projects must submit an Annual EEO Report (FHWA Form 1391) each July for the duration of the project, indicating the number of minority, women, and non-minority group employees currently engaged in each work classification and training program required by the contract.
 This information is to be reported for all active Federal-aid construction projects.
 Appropriate sanctions may be enforced for contractors failing to report, such as withholding of progress payments.
+For answers to frequently asked 1391 questions, please visit our FAQ's.

 WHO HAS TO REPORT?